Creating the Best Workflow Design – Is it Possible or a Myth?

 1. Never create workflows before understanding the need

 A very common and repetitive mistake that lots of newcomers do are trying to create a workflow and automate tasks.
-The first step is to be fully aware of the process, handle it manually before exploring the option of going for workflow design.
+The first step is to be fully aware of the process and handle it manually before exploring the option of going for workflow design.

 2. Avoid a complex system